mui/material-ui/docs/data/base/getting-started/support/support.md

 ## Custom work

-If your team gets stuck and needs help getting unblocked, Material UI's engineers may be available on a contract basis.
+If your team gets stuck and needs help getting unblocked, Base UI's engineers may be available on a contract basis.

-Keep in mind that the work must be directly related to Material UI's products—we don't accept general web development or React work.
+Keep in mind that the work must be directly related to Base UI's products—we don't accept general web development or React work.

 Our contracting price starts at $200/hour or $1,500/day.